What Is The Best Concealed Carry Holster? We Explore All The Options!

 Another factor regarding concealability is the ride height.
 Different manufacturers place the gun at different heights relative to the belt line.
 Generally, the higher the ride, the more concealable.
 However, too high a ride, the gun grip may be difficult to get a hold of quickly making it difficult to draw (unless have a rather long torso).
 This needs to be tempered with the relative ease of draw from a low riding holster that is more difficult to conceal.
 Always try before you buy.

 Regarding comfort, OWB holsters are likely to be extremely uncomfortable, even the leather ones, if you are sitting down for long periods or driving.
 Lastly, as the gun is on the outside of your belt, retention of the gun is imperative, especially if you get into a struggle with someone, as you don’t want them to easily take the gun of you.
 Retention in a holster can come in the form of a tension screw, ALS lock, a rotating hood, a thumb break or a Serpa lock.
 We do not recommend holsters that do not use one of the above and simply rely on the ‘natural’ tension of the gun fitting snugly into the holster.
 The last thing you want is someone taking your gun of you!
 These holsters are ideal for the range but should never be used for self-defense carry purposes.
 If you opt for a leather version of an OWB holster, look for those that come with a thumb strap rather than an open top, as this provides better retention.
 The Serpa lock provides good retention, but an awkward placement of the release button has led to several accidents.
 Again, try these holsters before you buy.
 You want a combination of retention (to stop anyone taking your gun off you) and quick draw.
 After all, the extreme of either can cause serious problems.
 A holster that retains your gun well and will not allow an opponent to take it from you, but takes you several seconds to draw can cost you your life.
 Likewise, a holster without any locks or thumb breaks can give you a lightning fast draw, but your life is in danger when an opponent is able to take advantage of no retention by taking your gun of you.
+Typically, OWB holsters are not the best concealed carry holster option when compared to IWB holsters.

 Inside the waistband (IWB) holsters: